arturrataj/qeapi/README.md

 ```
 ant jar
 ```
 to build.
+After this, the directories `../lib` and `../HedgeellethUtilities` are no longer needed.
 To use the Bash CLI script, install it first (it just modifies ./bin/jqea):
 ```
 ./install.sh
 ```